-If you’re looking for a smaller-scale project that can be done inside, try making your own bath bombs.
+If you're looking for a smaller-scale project that can be done on a rainy day, try making your own bath bombs.
 Our recipe calls for essential oils and dried rose petals, which will make your next bubble bath smell amazing.
 Plus, you can order all the ingredients online.

 19. Go Bird Watching

 As you plant your spring garden, keep in mind that a diverse landscape can attract more songbirds to your yard.
-Once you’ve finished landscaping, you’ll be able to read up on your bird facts and start bird-watching from your window.
+Once you've finished landscaping, you'll be able to start bird-watching from your window.

 20. Make Beeswax Wraps